 The word tarot is derived from the Italian word tarocchi, which has no known etymology.
 There are many theories regarding its origin.
 It may be derived from the name of an Italian river, the Taro.
 Or perhaps it is of Arabic origin, as playing cards originated in the Middle East, becoming common in Europe by the year 1377 C.E.
 18th century occultists claimed the name Tarot came from the conjunction of two Egyptian words meaning “royal road,” which indicated that the tarot was the path to wisdom.

-The history of the tarot is a rich and powerful one, and these mystical cards give us an opportunity to peek into our own past, present, and future, influencing our own journey from Fool to adept.
+The history of the tarot is a rich and powerful one, and these mystical cards allow us to peek into our past, present, and future, influencing our journey from Fool to adept.